UsabilityEngineering/road-tripper/phaseIII/README.md

 Task 3: Imagine that a friend from Colorado is visiting Los Angeles, CA, and you want to plan a fun outing for the day.
 You are not great planners, so try to quickly find something fun to do within a budget of $1000.
 Note the order of navigation and features used, as well as any mistakes or backtracking.

 This task was intended to evaluate the explore feature of the app.
-We discovered that the button for this feature was not easily visible and required users to search for it in the menu tabs.
+We discovered that the button for this feature was not salient and required users to search for it in the menu tabs.
 Despite this, the feature was well-liked by participants, who suggested adding filters for budget, trip length, and group type.

 ## Findings
 ### Background Question 0: Have you ever planned a road trip?